gabrielgt/EvergineDocs/manual/input/touch.md

 # Touch

+Touch is the most common input system on mobile devices. **Pointers** are points on the device screen corresponding to **finger touches**.
+Devices with multi-touch functionality support multiple simultaneous pointers.

+## PointerDispatcher

-The `PointerDispatcher` is a class used to track touch o pointer events.
+The `PointerDispatcher` is a class used to track pointer events.

 ```csharp
 public abstract class PointerDispatcher